Buying Assets vs Shares: Everything You Need to Know

 One must also consider all the factors involved in the transaction, as there are other moving parts that the agreement could affect.
 Employees are a large consideration.
 With an asset transaction, it is not required that union employees be taken on by the purchaser, but could be something included in the terms.
 In a share sale, however, the company employees remain with the business.

 If you need help with buying assets versus shares, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.